-We invest in whole pool Agency RMBS, primarily those backed by 30-, 20- and 15-year fixed rate mortgages ("FRMs") that offer, what we believe to be, favorable prepayment and duration characteristics.
+In addition to Servicing Related Assets, we invest in whole pool Agency RMBS, primarily those backed by 30-, 20- and 15-year fixed rate mortgages ("FRMs") that offer what we believe to be favorable prepayment and duration characteristics.
 We finance our RMBS with leverage, the amount of which will vary from time to time depending on the particular characteristics of our portfolio, the availability of financing and market conditions.
 We do not have a targeted leverage ratio for our RMBS.
 Our borrowings for RMBS consist of short-term borrowings under master repurchase agreements.
 During the second half of 2015, we also used advances from the FHLBI to finance our Agency RMBS.
 We have also invested in Agency CMOs consisting of interest-only securities as well as risk-sharing securities issued by Fannie Mae and Freddie Mac.

 In January 2016, the FHFA released a final rule that amends regulations governing membership in the Federal Home Loan Bank ("FHLB") system.
 The final rule, which largely adopts the provisions included in the proposed rule issued by the FHFA in September 2014, prevents captive insurance companies from obtaining and maintaining membership in the FHLB system and, consequently, accessing low-cost funding through the FHLB system.
-The final rule became effective on February19, 2016.
-Since CHMI Insurance, our captive insurance subsidiary, became a member of the FHLBI after publication of the proposed rule, CHMI Insurance is required to terminate its membership in the FHLBI within one year following the effective date of the final rule.
-Under the final rule, CHMI Insurance has until the end of the one-year transition period (or until the date of termination, if earlier) to repay its existing advances to the FHLBI.
-In addition, the final rule prohibits CHMI Insurance from taking new advances from the FHLBI or renewing existing advances.
+The final rule became effective on February 19, 2016.
+As a result of this rule, CHMI Insurance, our captive insurance subsidiary, terminated its membership in the FHLBI in November and was dissolved in December 2016.